Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Extensions of Transportability in PAICs

 \subsection{Extending Transportability in Anchored Networks: ML-NMR}

 }

 Methods such as MAIC and STC were originally developed for two-arm settings and can conditionally transport effects only for treatments observed in the index study.
-ML-NMR extends STC and NMA to connected treatment networks by synthesizing information across all studies and treatments simultaneously.\textsuperscript{76} Rather than relying on a single source population, as in MAIC and STC, ML-NMR fits a hierarchical outcome model that incorporates all study-specific effects, prognostic factors, treatment indicators, and treatment--covariate interactions (effect modifiers).
-As a result, the effective source population in ML-NMR is a composite of all studies in the network rather than a single index trial.
+ML-NMR extends STC and NMA to connected treatment networks by synthesizing information across all studies and treatments simultaneously.\textsuperscript{81} Rather than relying on a single source population, as in MAIC and STC, ML-NMR fits a hierarchical outcome model that incorporates all study-specific effects, prognostic factors, treatment indicators, and treatment--covariate interactions (effect modifiers).
+In this sense, the evidence base supporting transport in ML-NMR is a composite of all studies in the connected network rather than a single index trial.

-By leveraging information from the entire network, ML-NMR can estimate relative effects for any treatment contrast and evaluate them in pre-specified target populations.
+By leveraging information from the entire network, ML-NMR can estimate relative effects for any connected treatment contrast and evaluate them in pre-specified target populations.
 This distinguishes ML-NMR from pairwise MAIC and STC, which naturally yield estimates specific to the comparator population.
-However, this flexibility typically requires stronger modeling assumptions.
-In particular, ML-NMR typically relies on shared prognostic effects and SEMA holding across the network to estimate treatment effects in pre-specified target populations, including the comparator population, whereas pairwise MAIC and STC estimate comparator-population effects without invoking these assumptions by relying only on conditional transport.
-Consequently, ML-NMR may be more sensitive to violations of SEMA or to misspecification of the outcome model, highlighting the importance of careful assumption assessment and sensitivity analyses.
+However, this flexibility requires strong identification assumptions and changes the role of SEMA.
+Importantly, the two-step transport framework discussed in Section 4 does not directly apply to ML-NMR.
+In pairwise MAIC and STC, the first transport step---estimating \(\Delta_{BA(AC)}\), and subsequently \(\Delta_{BC(AC)}\), in the comparator population---does not require SEMA; rather, it requires correct adjustment for all effect modifiers of \(B\) vs. \(A\).
+SEMA may become relevant if a second transport step is invoked, where the resulting active-to-active contrast is assumed to be directly transportable beyond the comparator population.
+In ML-NMR, by contrast, SEMA is usually operationalized within the outcome model itself through shared treatment--covariate interaction terms, so the assumption enters during model estimation and carries through to post-estimation steps, including transport.
+Although SEMA could in principle be relaxed with sufficiently rich data to estimate treatment-specific effect modification across the network, ML-NMR usually relies on SEMA in practice due to data constraints.